General Emacs Configuration

 tab-first-completion 'word-or-paren

-completion-cycle-threshold nil)
+completion-cycle-threshold 2)

 Note that no matter the setting for tab-first-completion, hitting TAB twice, results in completion.

 This calls completion-at-point.
 This code (from mini-buffer) doubles with the other completing processes (like completing-read) and presents choices based on a series of functions (see this essay for details).
-This will call into the CAPF function list (see the variable, completion-at-point-functions and the section for details).
+This will call into the CAPF function list (see the variable, completion-at-point-functions and the Cape section for details).

 Hippie Expand